 As A Skin Conditioner

 Black sesame seeds can be mixed with olive or coconut oils and applied directly onto the skin to treat conditions like dry, cracked feet, minor burns, psoriasis, and eczema.
-Black sesame seed oil is also known to improve symptoms associated with acne when applied topically (8).
+Black sesame seed oil is also believed to improve symptoms associated with chronic skin conditions when applied topically (8).

-Note: The effectiveness of this treatment depends on the application method, type of condition being treated, symptoms, how long symptoms have been present, etc. Always consult an expert before trying this or any other home remedy.
+Note: The effectiveness of this treatment depends on the application method, type of condition being treated, symptoms, how long symptoms have been present, etc. Always consult a healthcare provider before trying this or any other home remedy.

 As A Supplement